kensanata/spellcasters/Zorkan.md

 takes 10min.

 **Stone growth** (5) calls forth the Bones of the Earth and bends them to your will.
-Long columns of stone will rise from the ground all around you and bend and twist as you like.
+Long columns of stone rise from the ground all around you and bend and twist as you like.
 If you use these to fight, you now have two melee attacks dealing 3d10 each and a reach of 60ft.
 After 10min these columns solidify and turn into a fantastic stone